jbjbjb1/Trello-PM-Tool/Readme.md

 | abc | abc | url | abc | abc | abc| date | abc |

 ## Improvements
-* Issue not capturing data on some boards
-* Add to Excel the board title
 * Issue is it does not capture tasks assigned in other regions to our team, filtering logic needs to be improved
 * trello_exports dataframe needs to be saved back to something global so it can be used for graphical reports
 * Export Excel with tab for each person and unassigned
+* Generate graphic of sum of hours for each person by week
 * Generate reports of quantities of items under each person by date range

 ## Work done
+* 21/7/22 Add to Excel the board title
+* 21/7/22 Issue not capturing data on some boards
 * 16/7/22 First revision to main branch of working code.

 ## References